gennadiy1970/double-quotes-string/README.md

 # double-quotes-string

-splitting a string into parts in double quotes
+The service changes a code from the editor to a string in double quotes.